 After participating in the EdTech Kickstart Accelerator 2017 at EPFL as a jury member and mentor, I was excited to be part of the 2018 program again.
-During multiple weeks and rounds, we came to a selection of 15 Start-ups that could deliver a pitch to compete for 1 of the final 8 available positions.
+During multiple weeks and rounds, we came to a selection of 15 Startups that could deliver a pitch to compete for 1 of the final eight available positions.

 These accelerator programs and exchanges with startups are a great source of inspiration for me.
-At the same time, it is also an efficient way of doing market research: initially 60 companies apply for entering the program and each of them aims to be the next multi million dollar success.
-It gives a good feeling what general tendencies are.
-However, I also enjoy giving back to community and sharing my insights with these startups.
+At the same time, it is also an efficient way of doing market research: initially, 60 companies apply for entering the program, and each of them aims to be the next multi-million dollar success.
+It gives a good feeling of what general tendencies are.
+However, I also enjoy giving back to the community and sharing my insights with these startups.
 The energy they have to disrupt and make things move is just awesome.

 Below is the official press release:

 The Kickstart Accelerator 2018 startups are selected!
 30 promising tech companies from 12 countries will come to Zurich this fall to work together with Swiss corporations, universities, cities and foundations in order to drive deep technologies.
 Next to them, also 5 intrapreneur teams will participate in this year’s program – more than ever before.

 Kickstart Accelerator has chosen 30 technology startups for its 2018 program.
 The companies will come to Zurich for seven weeks this autumn, where they will meet with Swiss corporations, cities, universities and foundations aiming at initiating successful innovation partnerships and joint pilot projects.
 No other program in Switzerland is bringing together as many established organizations with technology startups as Kickstart Accelerator.

 The following startups participate in Kickstart Accelerator 2018: